-The U.S. Coast Guard, Transport Canada and the Seaway Corporations developed a joint inspection program called the "Enhanced Seaway Inspection" (ESI) for foreign flag vessels, which covered applicable safety and environmental equipment onboard vessels and is conducted prior to the vessel's initial transit of the Seaway Great Lakes System.
+The U.S. Coast Guard, Transport Canada and the Seaway Corporations developed a joint inspection program called the "Enhanced Seaway Inspection" (ESI) for foreign flag vessels, which covered applicable safety and environmental equipment onboard vessels and is conducted prior to the vessel's initial transit of the Great Lakes Seaway system.

-During the vessel's ESI, a ballast tank inspection is conducted by one or more of the BWWG member agencies to ensure compliance with U.S., Canadian, and Seaway ballast regulations.
+During the vessel's ESI, one or more of the BWWG member agencies conducts a ballast tank inspection to ensure compliance with U.S., Canadian, and Seaway ballast regulations.
 The vessel's ballast tanks are sampled to verify compliance with all BWWG members' regulations.